 The Longmont Museum & Cultural Center features an award-winning permanent exhibit about the history of the region, interactive exhibits, music, dance, a variety of performances in the Stewart Auditorium and Colorado’s largest annual Día de los Muertos celebration.

 No matter what season you plan to visit, Longmont is where your next adventure begins.
-Hike miles of paved trails, grab a bike through the city’s bike share program, kayak or paddleboard Union Reservoir, snowshoe or cross-country ski McIntosh Lake or Golden Ponds, perfect your golf swing at one of three scenic courses in town or birdwatch, camp and fish at St. Vrain State Park.
+Hike or bike miles of trails in Rabbit Mountain Open Space, kayak or paddleboard Union Reservoir, snowshoe or cross-country ski McIntosh Lake or Golden Ponds, perfect your golf swing at one of three scenic courses in town or birdwatch, camp and fish at St. Vrain State Park.
 Looking for something to really get your heart pumping?
 Check out Mile-Hi Skydiving Center for a chance to freefall from 18,000 feet above sea level with the Rocky Mountains as your backdrop.

 Longmont is home to a vibrant restaurant scene as well.
 With more than 100 locally owned and regional eateries of all styles and cuisines, visitors will surely have a unique dining experience at a Longmont restaurant.
 From homestyle favorites to sustainable fresh fare, foodies will want to make Longmont a top destination.
 And we can’t talk about Longmont’s food scene without mentioning the Longmont Farmers Market.
 With Longmont’s history of agriculture, this is a fantastic way to enjoy sustainably grown produce, meats and more, and get a chance to chat with local farmers.

 Longmont’s agricultural spirit is evident in its popular craft beverage industry.
 Along with two of Colorado’s largest craft brewers, Left Hand Brewing Company and Oskar Blues Brewery, Longmont is home to nine additional craft breweries, four distilleries and a cidery.
 Hop on and off the Brewhop Trolley that takes visitors around town each weekend, stopping at each destination once an hour.